spacetelescope/stwcs/doc/source/fits_conventions.rst

 data.
 This new reference file has been called **NPOLFILE** in the FITS image header, so that any original DGEOFILE reference filename can be retained in parallel for backwards compatibility with the current software.
-This reference file also has a unique suffix, **_npl.fits**, as another means of identifying it as a new r eference file separate from the current DGEOFILE files.
+This reference file also has a unique suffix, **_npl.fits**, as another means of identifying it as a new reference file separate from the current DGEOFILE files.
 The header for this new reference file also remains very simple, as illustrated in :ref:`Appendix2`.

 Applying these corrections starts by reading the two 65 x 33